Mahmoud Darwish: Poetry and musical productions

 In 2009 Egin, a patchanka band from Italy, published a song setting the poem "Identity Card" to music.

 In 2011, the Syrian composer Hassan Taha created the musical play "The Dice Player", based on the poems and lyrics of Mahmoud Darwish.
 Their premiere took place at the experimental Center for Contemporary Music Gare du Nord in Basel, Switzerland.

 In 2014, Finnish composer Kaija Saariaho set Darwish's poem "The Last Train Has Left" (from the collection Fewer Roses) within her work for baritone and orchestra True Fire, "a profound, important work" according to the L.A.
 Times.

 Inspired by the attempted suppression of Khalife's composition "I am Yusuf, oh my father," the Norwegian singer-songwriter Moddi composed a fresh melody to the poem.
 The song is titled "Oh my father, I am Joseph," from his 2015 album Unsongs.

 In 2016, his poem "We Were Without a Present" served as the basis for the central song, "Ya Reit" by Palestinian rapper Tamer Nafar in the film "Junction 48".
 Additionally, one of his poems was read as part of Nafar's speech during the Ophir Awards.

 In 2017, his poem "Think of Others" was set to music by a South African artist and 11-year-old Palestinian youth activist, Janna Jihad Ayyad.

 In 2017, British musician Roger Waters set to music an English translation of Darwish's "Lesson From the Kama Sutra (Wait for Her)" on his album Is This the Life We Really Want? in a song titled "Wait for Her."

-Film
+Films and documentaries

 In 1997, a documentary entitled Mahmoud Darwish was produced by French TV, directed by French-Moroccan director Simone Bitton.

 Darwish appeared as himself in Jean-Luc Godard's Notre Musique (2004).

 In 2008 Darwish starred in the five-screen film id – Identity of the Soul from Arts Alliance Productions, in which he narrates his poem "A Soldier Dreams of White Lilies" along with Ibsen's poem "Terje Vigen."
 Id was his final performance.
 It premiered in Palestine in October 2008, with audiences of tens of thousands.
 In 2010, the film was continuing an international screening tour.